 Green Dragon, Dragon Root

-Synonyms of Arisaema dracontium (5) (Updated on 3-1-21): Arisaema boscii Blume, Arisaema plukenetii Blume, Arum dracontium L., Arum exsertum Salisb., Muricauda dracontium (L.) Small
+Synonyms of Arisaema dracontium (5) (Updated on 5-3-21 from Plants of the World Online): Arisaema boscii Blume, Arisaema plukenetii Blume, Arum dracontium L., Arum exsertum Salisb., Muricauda dracontium (L.) Small

 Arisaema dracontium (L.) Schott is the correct and accepted scientific name for this species of Arum.
 It was named and described as such by Heinrich Wilhelm Schott in Meletemata Botanica in 1832.
 It was first named and described as Arum dracontium by Carl von Linnaeus in the second volume of the first edition of Species Plantarum in 1753.

 The genus, Arisaema Mart., was named and described as such by Carl Friedrich Philipp von Martius in Flora in 1831.

 Plants of the World Online lists 203 species in the Arisaema genus (as of 5-3-21 when I last updated this page).
 It is a member of the plant family Araceae with a total of 140 accepted genera.
 Those numbers could change periodically as updates are made.
 The numbers have increased since the last update.